 Roman Shades: This versatile type of fabric shade, which resembles draperies, folds up into a stack of pleats when raised.
 In a lowered position, you can create many looks including a cascading effect or a flat pleated effect.
 Most styles have cords, but many accommodate a cordless lift system.
 Due to the depth of the pleats, they require more space at the top for installation.

-Cellular Shades: if you want an attractive, versatile shade that also has insulating properties, a cellular shade may be what you need.
+a cellular shade may be what you need.
 Also called honeycomb shades, they are made from a poly cotton fabric that has been treated for stain resistance.
 Because they contain little pockets created when the cells of the shade are fastened together, they trap air and can add an R-value of 3 to 5 for winter and from 2.8 to 4.0 in the summer to make the room warmer in the winter and cooler in the summer.
 You can obtain 1/2", 3/8" and 3/4" cells in a wide assortment of colors.
 You can even order cellular shades in lighter colors at the top and darker colors at the bottom for improved privacy.
 They come in either horizontal or vertical styles with horizontal shades offering several opening options such as top-down, bottom-up, or a combination of both.

 Woven Wood Shades: Similar to what was used on porches in years past, natural woven shades are made of woods, grasses, reeds, etc. and woven together with heavy threads.
 Because light can enter the room through the tiny spaces between the rows, you'll need a privacy or blackout liner to keep light out if that is important to you.
 Woven wood shades are a perfect complement to an Asian, Island, or other casual décor.